TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/03.Unit-3/docs.md

   **Why**: To see how a group of people make decisions when tasked with a project in a specific time frame.
 Observations about who leads, who follows, why those dynamics unfolded and self-learning/ group learning about how to accomplish something together and how we feel about it in the end.
   **How many people**: Can be used if you have 4 or more people.
 Put students in groups of 2, 3 or 4.

-**DETAILS**

-**PREPARATIONS**: Assemble a couple of paper bags (or any bag that you cannot see inside) with 15-20 random items (LEGO, pens, tooth picks, bottle caps, string, etc.).
+**PREPARE**: Assemble a couple of paper bags (or any bag that you cannot see inside) with 15-20 random items (LEGO, pens, tooth picks, bottle caps, string, etc.).
 Inside each bag write out an idea that the group has to work together to accomplish using only the items in the bag.

 *For example*:
   - Create something that represents servant leadership